Briefing

 - Langflow installed, either via

-pip install langflowor the hosted cloud version (both are covered in the official install docs) - An OpenAI API key, or a key for another LLM provider
+pip install langflowor the hosted cloud version (both are covered in the official install docs (opens in a new tab)) - An OpenAI API key, or a key for another LLM provider

 - A Firecrawl API key for web search